Campionnn/ADFK/README.md

 * All instances of Roblox must be on the primary monitor or only have 1 monitor turned on
 * This has only been extensively tested on 1920x1080 and 2560x1440 resolutions and may not work on other resolutions
 * All accounts are added to Roblox Account Manager
-* Everything in `configs.py` is filled out.
+* Everything in `config.toml` is filled out.
 Discord webhook and webserver password are optional

 ### Running from executable(Recommended for most users)
 1. Download the latest release from the [releases page](https://github.com/Campionnn/ADFK/releases)
 2. Put the executable in a folder
-3. Run the executable once to generate the `config.py` file
+3. Run the executable once to generate the `config.toml` file
-4. Fill out necessary information in `config.py`
+4. Fill out necessary information in `config.toml`
 5. Run the executable again

 ### Running from source